 For instance, let’s say you stole some electronics out of a Santa sack at the mall and got arrested and convicted of petty theft.
 Next year, you and your friends try the same act, and you get caught again.
 So now you face a second petty theft charge within a two-year period.
 Given that you’re now a recidivist offender, prosecutors can technically hit you with a felony count.
 If convicted, you could be forced to spend over a year of your life behind bars!

 That won’t necessarily happen to you, but it could, and the quality of the Southern California criminal defense you put up can hugely impact your punishments, both present and potential future ones.
-The team here at the Kraut Law Group would be happy to help you develop a strategy to battle your current charges and rectify problems in your life that might be leading you to get in trouble with the law.
+The team here at the Kraut Criminal & DUI Lawyers would be happy to help you develop a strategy to battle your current charges and rectify problems in your life that might be leading you to get in trouble with the law.

 Get in touch with ex-prosecutor and Harvard Law School educated Attorney Kraut to unravel your legal mess and redeem this holiday season.